-“Economic abuse involves behaviours (control, exploitation and sabotage)that interfere with a partner’s ability to acquire, use and maintain economic resources.
-In the context of domestic violence, it commonly takes place alongside physical, sexual and psychological abuse”.
+“Economic abuse involves behaviours (restriction, exploitation and sabotage)that interfere with a partner’s ability to acquire, use and maintain economic resources.
+In the context of domestic abuse, it commonly takes place alongside physical, sexual and psychological abuse”.

 Money Advice Plus in partnership with Surviving Economic Abuse (SEA) is able to provide tailored training on economic abuse to finance/housing/money advice and domestic abuse services.

 Part one: Economic abuse

 Definitions, implications and understanding: Defining economic abuse; case studies; exploring how economic abuse threads through coercive control; research findings; and exploring the ripple effects of economic abuse.

 Part two: Integrated working